Yes, you can put baby powder on your dog.

 It can irritate their eyes and nose, so be careful.

-You won’t get it all out, of course, and the little bit that’s left will do the job of helping your dog smell better and perhaps reduce itching or irritation.
+Of course, you won’t get it all out, and the little bit that’s left will do the job of helping your dog smell better and perhaps reduce itching or irritation.

 We recommend working baby powder into your pet’s fur when it is dry rather than wet.
 I’ve seen advice to apply it immediately after a bath, which doesn’t make any sense to me.
 Putting baby powder on a wet dog will clump in the fur.